Mary E. Clarke

 General Clarke speaks at her retirement ceremony, WAC Center, Fort McClellan.

 Assistant Secretary of the Army (Manpower and Reserve Affairs) Harry N. Walters at retirement ceremonies for General Clarke, 31 October 1981.

 Mary Elizabeth Clarke (December 3, 1924 – June 10, 2011) was a United States Army officer who was the department head of the Women's Army Corps.
 She was promoted to the rank of major general in the United States Army and was the first woman to attain this rank.
 She served in the United States Army for thirty six years, the longest ever served for a woman in the United States Army.
 In 1978 Norwich University awarded her an honorary doctorate in military science.
 She retired in 1981 and was on the Women in the Services Defense Advisory Committee.

 Early life and schooling

 Clarke was born on December 3, 1924, in Rochester, New York.
 She attended the Rochester Immaculate Conception School and the Rochester West High School.
-She was given the nickname of Betty when in her twenties.
+She was given the nickname of Betty when in her twenties.An alternative is that this started much earlier as she is listed as Betty in both the 1930 and 1940 US Census.